ianbishop/userevents.github.io/4.2/docs/intro-dsl.md

 ---

-CxEngage's custom Domain-Specific Language (DSL) was built to offer incredible flexibility, providing the ability to easily express any customer journey to match.
+CxEngage's custom Domain-Specific Language (DSL) was built to offer incredible flexibility, providing the ability to easily express any customer journey you'd like to match.